GriffithUniLibrary/redcap-intro/docs/07-advanced/02-panel-integration.md

 `https://somepanelcompany.com/projects/end?rst=2`

 The `psid` needs to be added to this URL, then it needs to be loaded by the participant once they have completed the survey.
-The simplest way to do this is to pipe the value for `psid` into the 'Redirect to a URL' option in the Survey Options.
+The simplest way to do this is to pipe the value for `psid` into the `Redirect to a URL` option in the Survey Options.

 1. Open the `Survey Options` screen.
 2. Scroll to `Survey Termination Options`.
-3. Select the **Redirect to a URL** radio button.
+3. Select the `Redirect to a URL` radio button.
 4. Paste or type the base url into the URL field.
 5. Add the parameter and the piping code to the end of the URL, as follows: `&psid=[psid]` (the square brackets tell REDCap to pipe a value from an instrument field).